Browse AIM’s full range of training courses, including information about the key learning outcomes you can expect.

 Hermann Brain Dominance Instrument (HBDI): The HBDI profile is a thinking preference tool designed to support individuals develop their understanding of their communication style, how to work with their colleagues and how to leverage the skills and strengths of others to achieve results.

 Based on research into neuropsychology, the HBDI provides an individual with an excellent understanding of their natural styles for processing information.
 These information process styles impact on an individual’s perception of the world as well as the way they approach problem solving, the effectiveness of their interactions with others and how they accomplish things.
 A self-assessment profile, it helps people understand the way they tend to think.

+For residential programs held at The Briars, you will be invoiced for $3,900 (GST inc).
 This includes meals, accommodation and return bus transport between Canberra and the program venue.
 Cancellations or deferrals after the closing date will attract a cancellation fee of $700, alternatively substitutes can be accepted up until 14 days before the course begins.